Breaking the Curse of Dimensionality: On the Stability of Modern Vector Retrieval: Stability of Sparse Vector Search

 Under assumptions $(a)$--$(c)$ above, define $X \coloneqq (2 - 2\gamma)^{1/p}$ and $Y \coloneqq \frac{\rho 2^{1/p}}{1-\pi} \left(\alpha^{1/p} - (1-\alpha)^{1/p}\right)$ and assume that $Y > X$.
 Then,

 Hence, the sparse vector search problem is stable by the relative variance criterion.

 \end{restatable}

-The above theorem is, to our knowledge, the first to prove a sufficient condition for stability in the context of sparse vector search, which is a particularly interesting setting given the high dimensionalities of learned sparse embeddings, such as SPLADE, used in practice.
+We defer the full proof of this theorem to Appendix \ref{sec:sparse-stability-appendix}.
+This result is, to our knowledge, the first to prove sufficient conditions for stability in the context of sparse vector search, which is a particularly interesting setting given the high dimensionalities of learned sparse embeddings, such as SPLADE, used in practice.

-We first point out that we state the theorem using $\liminf \RelVar_m$ instead of $\lim \RelVar_m$.
-This is convenient because bounding $\liminf$ away from zero is sufficient to prove stability without needing to prove that the relative variance terms converge, which may or may not happen.

-The theorem shows that sparse vector search is stable whenever $X = (2 - 2\gamma)^{1/p}$ is less than $Y = \frac{\rho 2^{1/p}}{1-\pi}\left(\alpha^{1/p} - (1-\alpha)^{1/p}\right)$.
-These two constants represent different geometric configurations for the vectors $q$ and $d$.
+The above theorem demonstrates that sparse vector search is stable whenever $X = (2 - 2\gamma)^{1/p}$ is less than $Y = \frac{\rho 2^{1/p}}{1-\pi}\left(\alpha^{1/p} - (1-\alpha)^{1/p}\right)$.
+These two expressions represent different geometric configurations for the vectors $q$ and $d$.
 The quantity $X$ is an upper bound on the expected distance when $q$ and $d$ overlap substantially in their head coordinates.
 In this case, the vectors partially align and the distance shrinks.
 In contrast, $Y$ represents the expected distance in the opposite configuration where $T_q$ and $T_d$ are disjoint.
 Here the vectors place their largest coordinates in opposite directions, and hence the distance grows.

 Equality $X = Y$ corresponds to a single algebraic relationship between parameters $\alpha, \gamma$ and $\pi$ where the two geometric configurations happen to produce the exact same distance.
 Geometrically, this means that placing mass on overlapping head coordinates reduces the distance by precisely the same amount that shifting the mass into disjoint coordinates would increase it.
 This cancellation requires the parameters $(\alpha, \gamma, \pi)$ to satisfy a rigid relation and therefore occurs on a set of measure zero on the parameter space.
 Everywhere else for all practically relevant parameterizations, the two configurations remain geometrically distinct, which ensures that the distribution of the distances does not collapse in the limit, which we require for stability.
+Furthermore, in Appendix \ref{sec:empirical-sparse-appendix}, we empirically verify that the conditions of Theorem \ref{thm:stability-coi-overlap} hold true in practice on real SPLADE embeddings.